• Skip to primary navigation

 How long does it keep in the refrigerator?

-This easy romesco sauce will keep for 3-4 days when stored in an airtight container in the fridge.
+This easy romesco sauce will keep for 3-4 days when stored in a covered container in the fridge.

 What is the best kind of sun-dried tomatoes to use?

-We use oil-packed sun-dried tomatoes because we can use them straight out of the jar.
+I use oil-packed sun-dried tomatoes because they can be used straight out of the jar.
 You can also use dry-packed sun-dried tomatoes, but they will need to be rehydrated in hot water for 30 minutes.

 Why are there no hazelnuts?

 Traditional romesco sauces are often made with almonds and hazelnuts.
-But as hazelnuts are often quite expensive and unavailable year-round, we make our romesco sauce with almonds only.
-But this recipe is incredibly versatile and you can definitely substitute hazelnuts for some of the almonds if you'd like!
+But as hazelnuts are often quite expensive and unavailable year-round, I make our romesco sauce with almonds only.
+But this recipe is incredibly versatile, and you can definitely substitute hazelnuts for some of the almonds if you’d like!

 Tap stars to rate!